The Bridge Table

 The Bridge Table was inspired by the world-famous Victoria Falls Bridge.
 With its elegant arched stretcher and beautifully angled legs supporting a magnificent slab of two-inch-thick solid Zambezi Teak, this hardwood table is a celebration of the exquisite skill of the master artisans who carefully handcraft it.

-The curve of the stretcher and top of the table with angled legs reflect the outline of the Bridge.
+The curve of the stretcher and top of the solid wood table with angled legs reflect the outline of the Bridge.

 The Bridge Hardwood Table is a statement piece – it will uplift the finest dining room, office or boardroom.
 It has been used as signature piece in top lodges and restaurants, and partners perfectly with The Bridge Server or Selous Sideboard.
 For more information on the design and development of this table, please see the Description below.

-The elegant curve of the stretcher is constructed from slices of Zambezi Teak.
-They are carefully laid one layer at a time over a special mould and clamped under high pressure for 48 hours.
+The elegant curve of the stretcher is constructed from slices of Zambezi Teak, formerly known as Rhodesian teak.
+They are carefully laid one layer at a time over a special mold and clamped under high pressure for 48 hours.
 The result is a visually stunning solid arched beam that is virtually indestructible.
 The curved stretcher secures the uniquely splayed leg trusses of the table.

 The leg trusses are hand built using a proprietary joint unique to The African Touch.
 As a result the integrity of the joints is ensured for all time.
 The solid hardwood top is assembled from carefully selected planks of Zambezi Teak heartwood.
 The individual timbers are laid out and carefully matched and marked.
 The sides are drilled and large dowels inserted.
 Planks are glued two at a time and clamped for twelve hours until the glue is rock hard.
 The process is repeated until the entire width of the table is laminated as one solid block of teak.

-The Bridge Table is simple to assemble.
+The Bridge solid wood dining table is simple to assemble.
 It is built in a knock down fashion to allow for easy transport and installation.

 The Material we use